Skip to main content

 If my ice test is positive, do I definitely have myasthenia?

-A positive ice test strongly suggests myasthenia gravis, but confirmatory blood tests and sometimes EMG studies are needed to confirm the diagnosis.
+A positive ice test strongly suggests myasthenia gravis, but blood tests and sometimes EMG studies are needed to support or confirm the diagnosis in context.

 Why didn't my doctor do more testing if my ice test was positive?

 The ice test is a screening tool.
-Your doctor likely ordered blood tests for myasthenia antibodies and possibly other studies to confirm the diagnosis before starting treatment.
+Your doctor likely ordered blood tests for myasthenia antibodies and possibly other studies to support or confirm the diagnosis before starting treatment.

 Can the ice test help with double vision?